NT

 Justification

-This newly split and forest-associated species is listed as Near Threatened because it is assumed to be undergoing a moderately rapid population decline owing to the extensive loss of lowland forests from large areas of the Sundaic lowlands, and it may be impacted by trade.
-It is not considered more threatened because it can use secondary and modified habitats and also occurs in (less threatened) lower montane forest.
+This forest-associated species is listed as Near Threatened because it is assumed to be undergoing a moderately rapid population decline owing to the extensive loss of lowland forests from large areas of the Sundaic lowlands, and it may be impacted by trade.
+However, the species' use of logged and fragmented forest, secondary growth, other modified areas and habitats at higher elevations implies that it has not suffered more rapid declines.

 Population justification